Langweng/HomoDiff/README.md

 ```

 ## Checkpoint
-We will release our checkpoint after the paper is received.
+We will release our checkpoint after the paper is accepted.